shashank311/databricksproject/README.md

 - The dashboard visualizes ecommerce trends such as **sales by category, top products, customer behavior, and revenue growth**.
 - This makes it easier for stakeholders to make **data-driven decisions**.

----

-👉 In simple terms:
-Think of the Bronze layer as the **raw ingredients**, the Silver layer as the **cooked meal**, and the Gold layer as the **beautifully plated dish ready to serve**.
-The BI dashboard is like the **menu card** that shows the final results in a way everyone can understand.

----

-Would you like me to also sketch out a **sample dashboard layout** (like KPIs, charts, and filters you could include) so it feels more concrete and presentation-ready?